-S. MacDonald1 and D. Chan1, K. Lumb2 H. Scott2 and L. Randall2 S. Edwards3 A. Millington3 and A. Stewart3, E. Wielogórska4 and C. Elliott4
+S. MacDonald and D. Chan, K. Lumb H. Scott and L. Randall S. Edwards A. Millington and A. Stewart, E. Wielogórska and C. Elliott

-Fera Science Ltd., Sand Hutton, York, YO41 1LZ

-Raft Solutions Ltd, Mill Farm, Studley Road, Ripon HG4 2QR

-Harper Adams University, Newport, Shropshire TF10 8NB UK

-Institute for Global Food Security, School of Biological Sciences, Queen's University Belfast, Northern Ireland, UK
+Fera Science Ltd., Sand Hutton, York, YO41 1LZ Raft Solutions Ltd, Mill Farm, Studley Road, Ripon HG4 2QR Harper Adams University, Newport, Shropshire TF10 8NB UK Institute for Global Food Security, School of Biological Sciences, Queen's University Belfast, Northern Ireland, UK

-This review was produced as the final report of a 10-month project (217-0002) which started in July 2014.
-The work was funded by a contract for £42,845 from three parts of AHDB (AHDB Cereals & Oilseeds: £10,000, AHDB Beef & Lamb: £17,685 and AHDB Pork: £15,160).
+This review was produced as the final report of a 6 month project which started in July 2014.
+The work was funded by AHDB Beef & Lamb, Pork and Cereals & Oilseeds.

-While the Agriculture and Horticulture Development Board seeks to ensure that the information contained within this document is accurate at the time of printing, no warranty is given in respect thereof and, to the maximum extent permitted by law, the Agriculture and Horticulture Development Board accepts no liability for loss, damage or injury howsoever caused (including that caused by negligence) or suffered directly or indirectly in relation to information and opinions contained in or omitted from this document.
+While the Agriculture and Horticulture Development Board, operating through its HGCA division, seeks to ensure that the information contained within this document is accurate at the time of printing, no warranty is given in respect thereof and, to the maximum extent permitted by law, the Agriculture and Horticulture Development Board accepts no liability for loss, damage or injury howsoever caused (including that caused by negligence) or suffered directly or indirectly in relation to information and opinions contained in or omitted from this document.